steven-mi/newspipe/README.md

 POSTGRES_PASS=airflow
 ```

-If you want to specify the number of threads then open `airflow-newspipe-docker` and adjust the sed command in line 57 e.g. if you want 4 threads:
+If you want to specify the number of threads then open `airflow-newspipe-docker` and adjust the sed command in `airflow-docker/Dockerfile`.
+If you want 4 threads per process:
 ```
 && sed -i'.orig' 's/max_threads = 2/max_threads = 4/g' ${AIRFLOW_HOME}/airflow.cfg \
 ```
-or 10:
+Additionally, you can also specify the number of processes (2 processes in this case):
 ```
-&& sed -i'.orig' 's/max_threads = 2/max_threads = 10/g' ${AIRFLOW_HOME}/airflow.cfg \
+&& sed -i'.orig' 's/parallelism = 32/parallelism = 2/g' ${AIRFLOW_HOME}/airflow.cfg \
 ```
-It is recommended to set the number of threads to the number of available cores.

 ## Getting Started
 To start this application, run: